Stefangansevles/RemindMe/README.md

 # Your input is welcomed
 Found a problem with RemindMe, or do you have a good idea?
 Feel free to [post this here](https://github.com/Stefangansevles/RemindMe/issues)

-# Free!
-RemindMe is completely free!
-I have put a lot of love *and coffee* into this project and seeing people use it besides myself is already heartwarming.
-Thank you for using RemindMe and enjoy using RemindMe if you do!
-If you do feel like buying me a coffee, you can do that here https://www.buymeacoffee.com/RemindMe and it would be appreciated :)

 If you want to clone RemindMe and run it yourself, take a look at [the how-to](https://github.com/Stefangansevles/RemindMe/blob/master/How%20to%20Run%20RemindMe%20locally.md)